1. Variables, expressions and statements#

 It turns out that class is one of Python’s keywords.
 The interpreter uses keywords to recognise the structure of the program, and they cannot be used as variable names.

-Different versions of Python may have different keywords.
-Version 3.6.9 of CPython has the following :
+Different versions of Python may have different keywords (note that there is no official standard for the Python language.
+Version 3.12.3 of CPython has the following keywords.

 20+32